You have no items in your shopping cart.

 One of the largest sources of Calcium is in dairy, with just one small serving of dairy containing about 300mg or one fourth of the total daily value for Calcium.
 However, Calcium is also found in many other natural sources such as seaweed, nuts, legumes, and quinoa.
 Despite its wide distribution throughout the food pyramid, some people still suffer from Hypocalcemia (or Vitamin D deficiency) which causes issues with Calcium absorption.
 This is because Calcium can only be correctly absorbed by the body with the help of Vitamin D. A good Calcium rich diet or supplement routine should still include appropriate levels of Vitamin D in it for this reason.

 Calcium may be most closely associated with its potent effect on bone growth and maintenance.
-However, it can help in a lot of other areas too, including the prevention of staining on teeth and bones, as well as strengthening bones to the point that it can help prevent strains or breaks.
-Keeping up good calcium levels from an early age is essential to reap the full benefits this mineral can provide over a lifetime.
+However, it can help in a lot of other areas too, including the prevention of staining on teeth, as well as strengthening bones to the point that it can help prevent strains or breaks.
+Keeping up good Calcium levels from an early age is essential to reap the full benefits this mineral can provide over a lifetime.

 Serving Size & Timing